Anis Don Demina: 2018–present: Melodifestivalen and new singles

 Demina participated in Melodifestivalen 2018, where he played the saxophone during Samir & Viktor's performance of their song "Shuffla", which finished fourth in the finale.
 He performed at the Peace & Love festival in 2018.
 In May 2018, his song "Wasted" (featuring Mad Kings) entered the Sverigetopplistan singles chart at number 33.
 He was also featured in "Put Your Hands Up för Sverige", a single by Samir & Viktor in support of the Swedish national football team for the 2018 FIFA World Cup.
 He participated in Melodifestivalen 2019, with the song "Mina bränder" along with singer Zeana.
 On 4 February 2019, the song entered at number 23 on the Spotify Top 200 chart in Sweden.
 He participated in the competition again in Melodifestivalen 2020 with the song "Vem e som oss", this time as a solo artist.
 Demina competed in the finale, which was held on 7 March 2020.
 He reached fifth place in the finale, scoring 82 points.
 On 20 March 2020, Demina release the single "1+1", featuring Råsa.
 The single debuted and peaked at number 96 on the Swedish Singles Chart.
 On 8 May 2020, Demina released the single "Naken", featuring Swedish musician Timbuktu.
 It peaked at number 39 on the Swedish Singles Chart.

+Demina's YouTube channel has more than 125 million views and over 500 thousand subscribers.